-Here is a statement of changes in equity presented with the balance sheet equity accounts across the top and the changes to those accounts presented within the rows of the presentation.
+In the representation we use above the statement of changes in equity is presented with the balance sheet equity accounts across the top and the changes to those accounts presented within the rows of the presentation.
 Alternatively, statements of changes in equity are sometimes presented with the changes across the top and the balance sheet equity accounts within the rows of the presentation.
-There are other ways to present this statement.
 How the statement is presented does not impact the model of the component.